このページの本文へ移動

 2. Radioactive cesium(Cs134+Cs137)

-At a total of 189,498 fishery product samples has been monitored (as of April 30, 2023) since the FDNPS accident.
+At a total of 201,254 fishery product samples has been monitored since the FDNPS accident.
 The result represents a significant trend that the radioactive cesium excess ratio has decreased and recently very few fishery products exceed the Japanese maximum level (100Bq/kg).
 Shipment restrictions have been lifted for the great majority of marine fish species and thereby they are traded at the market without any radiological restrictions in Japan.

 Note: This graph is a compilation of the monitoring results of Japan Fisheries Research and Education Agency, the prefecture, and fishery organizations.